 The Panacea ash bucket is an all-around good container for cleaning up a fireplace or wood-burning stove.
 It’s pretty durable and functions as intended.
 We recommend it because we found it to be very user-friendly with its wooden handle and the included shovel.
 It’s a great choice for having beside your fireplace in your home.

-Smedley and York Coal and Ash Bucket with Shovel and Hand Broom — Best For Functionality
+Smedley and York Coal and Ash Bucket

 This ash bucket is extremely functional and a great tool to have around the house.
-It makes cleaning up your fireplace a breeze as it is an all in one unit, and it has a very nice design that even makes it a great addition to your home decor.
+It makes cleaning up your fireplace a breeze as it is an all-in-one unit, and it has a very nice design that even makes it a great addition to your home decor.
 It comes with a shovel, broom, and lid for making clean up super quick and easy.
 You can use the shovel to move large pieces of ashes, and the broom to clean up the smaller remnants.

 What We Liked Best